Nubisa/JXPanel/docs/overview.markdown

 Embedded FTP Server handles ftp operations for users with enabled ftp access.

 JXPanel may also be extended by developers thanks to the supported addon's engine.
-Full documentation may be found here: addons_api.
+Full documentation may be found here: add-ons &#40;todo&#41;.

 # JXcore

-JXPanel is written entirely in javascript and runs with [JXcore](http://www.jxcore.com).
+JXPanel is written entirely in JavaScript and runs with [JXcore](http://www.jxcore.com).

 # Supported platforms